Poker Sites Without HUDs Ranked

 Even the best HUDs harmful to the poker economy

 HUDs (or heads-up displays) allow an unfair advantage to any player using them.
 I believe that 100%.
-They allow players to automatically capture the play data for every opponent seated at their table via hand histories without disclosing their existence.
+They allow players to automatically capture the gameplay data for every opponent seated at their table via hand histories without disclosing their existence.

 Online poker HUDs like PokerTracker then create meaningful data on autopilot that is displayed during future play sessions by altering the view of an online poker site’s software.